SystemFw/blog/content/staging/paxos-failures.md

 We saw how write repair is necessary to preserve safety, but it turns out that it's also sufficient.

-To see why, consider that in order to be written to the WOR, a value must be written to a majority of storage servers.
+To see why, consider that in order for the WOR to be set, its value must be written to a majority of storage servers.
 A later writer will then send a `prepare` request, also to a majority of storage servers.
 These two majorities might not be exactly the same, but any two majorities will have at least one storage server in common (or they wouldn't be majorities), which means the writer will receive the WOR value from at least one storage servers, and then adopt that value as per the write repair idea.

 In other words, because of this _quorum intersection_ property, write repair can never experience false negatives: if a value has been